Signs & Symptoms

 Users undergoing withdrawal from prescription pills often experience nausea and vomiting, as well as the feeling of being simultaneously cold and hot.
 They can feel depressed or anxious and express paranoia.

 If your loved one is using opioids, medications are available to help them get through withdrawal with as little pain and discomfort as possible.
-These medications must be administered by trained medical personnel, preferably in a safe inpatient environment such as we provide at A Better Today.
+These medications must be administered by trained medical personnel.

 People taking prescription opioids and other drugs can overdose even when they’re prescribed legally.
 Some people may take too many painkillers without realizing it, or they may mix sleep medications with alcohol and wind up in trouble.